MicrosoftDocs/Edge-Enterprise/edgeenterprise/microsoft-edge-policies.md

   #### Description

   If you enable this policy all the specified data types will be included for synchronization for Azure AD/Azure AD-Degraded user profiles.
-This policy can be used to ensure the type of data uploaded to the Google Chrome synchronization service.
+This policy can be used to ensure the type of data uploaded to the Microsoft Edge synchronization service.

 You can provide one of the following data types for this policy: "favorites", "settings", "passwords", "addressesAndMore", "extensions", "history", "openTabs", and "collections".
-The "apps" data type will be supported starting in Google Chrome version 100.
+The "apps" data type will be supported starting in Microsoft Edge version 100.
 Note that these data type names are case sensitive.

 Users will not be able to override the enabled data types.